-Members were recently notified of changes to the eligibility and payment requirements for the retiree benefit program which will come into effect July 1, 2019.
-These changes are being made to address the current shortfall between the cost of benefits and premiums paid under the retiree benefit program.
+Members were notified in May, 2018 of the changes to the eligibility and payment requirements for the retiree benefit program which will come into effect July 1, 2019.
+The Trustees believe these changes provide an equitable use of the Fund's resources as it relates to providing subsidies to the retired membership.